nairuzabulhul/.CodeBits/Operating Systems/Operating Systems Concepts/Chapter1.md

 - Drivers for specific hardware devices

 ==================================================
-#### 1.9 Protection and Security
+### 1.9 Protection and Security
 ==================================================

-#### Protection:
-	- Protection, is any mechanism for controlling the access of processes or users-to the resources defined by a computer system
+#### Protection: Protection, is any mechanism for controlling the access of processes or users-to the resources defined by a computer system

-#### Security :
-	- the job of security to defend a system from external and internal attacks
+#### Security :the job of security to defend a system from external and internal attacks

 ==================================================
-#### 1.10 Distributed Systems
+### 1.10 Distributed Systems
 ==================================================

 #### What is a distributed System ?